JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 **Eclipse & IntelliJ IDEA 2** Update on 15 May:
 I fell in love with IntelliJ now
 The original issue is sourced from Vim-Simulator - This is a disaster.
-Although Vi is very good, the Vim-Simulaor editor is bad experience:
+Although Vi is very good, the Vim-Simulator editor is bad experience:
 * By default, it is read-only mode.
 * Many hotkey are conflicted with the System which is very headache.